rna-oop/2425-m1-geniomhe-group-6/lab1/README.md

 - `create_RNA_Molecule(pdb_entry_id)` function written in `utils.py` is used to create an RNA_Molecule object from the pdb file accessed through the pdb_entry using the first function.
 It reads the pdb file, extracts the necessary information first about the `experiment` and `species` to create the specific `RNA_molecule` object, and then creates the corresponding objects (models, chains, residues, atoms) while adding them in the hierarchical order to the RNA_Molecule object.
 It returns the RNA_Molecule object.

 ## Python Code Examples

+Kindly find an example of the implementation of the classes in [this notebook](src/example_usage.ipynb)

 #### Small examples inside each class implementation:
 - Specific Usage Examples are present at the end of each class implementation in the python files.